 Elbow Veil - An elbow veil is a gorgeous, yet lighter look for your big day.
 It’s flattering for any woman to wear and it falls to the elbows.
 The best thing about this type of veil is it won’t compete with a short or long gown.
 It looks good with just about anything.
 It’s usually without hassle as you aren’t fighting with it to get out of your face all day and night.
 Embellishments are perfect for this type of veil as well.

 Fingertip Veil - The fingertip veil reminds many brides of royal weddings.
 It’s a flowing, extravagant veil that reaches your fingertips.
 The style is long and looks beautiful in photos, but it might get in your way for dancing and socializing all night.
 Many brides take this veil off after the actual wedding ceremony.
-Long veils are best with dresses that don’t have a train so the styles don’t compete with one another to be star of the show.
+Long veils are best with dresses that don’t have a train so the styles don’t compete with one another.

 Cathedral Veil - The cathedral veil is traditionally one that expresses beauty and elegance.
 It’s mostly seen at formal weddings, and it flows at least 20 centimeters past a train of a dress.
 That being said, before you choose a cathedral veil to go with your dress that has a train, make sure the two complement one another.
 This veil looks beautiful in photos, and it can extend up to nine feet making a cascading look.